ytilotti/yoLoad/README.md

 ### Browser support

-Yoload works on IE8+ in addition to other modern browsers such as Chrome, Firefox, and Safari.
+yoLoad works on IE9+ in addition to other modern browsers such as Chrome, Firefox, and Safari.

 ### Dependencies